-The Most Stylish Men's Overshirt/Shacket Brands For 2022
+The Most Stylish Men's Overshirt/Shacket Brands For 2023

 With its soft handle, subtle sheen and natural ribbed texture, a corduroy overshirt makes for a comfortable yet luxurious option.
 Don’t let its velvet-like appearance fool you – cord is an extremely hardy material that only gets better with extended wear.

-Naturally weighty and insulating, a corduroy overshirt it better suited to the fall and winter months, but it will still get good use on those cooler spring evenings.
+Naturally weighty and insulating, a corduroy overshirt is better suited to the fall and winter months, but it will still get good use on those cooler spring evenings.

 Denim overshirts

-Originally designed for use in jeans and jackets worn by blue collar labourers, denim is synonymous with workwear.
+Originally designed for use in jeans and jackets worn by blue-collar laborers, denim is synonymous with workwear.
 So using it for an overshirt makes perfect sense.

 Like with a pair of jeans, an overshirt in raw denim will take a while to break in, so look for something that’s been washed if you want immediate softness straight off the rack.